jamesbachini/Stellar-Global-Payments/backend/README.md

 **POST /api/transfer**
 - Transfer USDC between accounts A-D
 - Body: `{ from: "A", to: "B", amount: "10.5" }`

+**GET /api/forex/balances**
+- Returns the latest balances for the forex demo (New York USDC, London EURC)

+**POST /api/forex/quote**
+- Fetches a Soroswap quote for USDC⇄EURC swaps
+- Body: `{ direction: "USDC_TO_EURC", amount: "100" }`

+**POST /api/forex/swap**
+- Builds, signs, and submits the Soroswap transaction once a quote is confirmed
+- Body: `{ quote: <raw quote object returned from /api/forex/quote> }`
+- Funds never leave the smart accounts.
+This endpoint calls each account's `execute_forex_transfer` method, which in turn invokes the Soroswap router from within the contract.

 ### Admin Endpoints (require `X-Auth-Token` header)